20 Aug How stress damages your organisation

 There is also another downside to our restraint in the face of stressful situations.

-You see the stress responses of worry, anxiety or anger we give to these low-grade stress situations do not provide us with a means to burn-off those stress bio-chemicals.
-(Such responses do not even provide us with a means to cope with the situation either).
-So as we move from one stressful situation to another, we tend to accumulate these unresolved experiences in our very physiologies.
+You see the stress responses of worry, anxiety, frustrations or anger we give to these low-grade stress situations do not provide us with a means to burn-off those stress bio-chemicals.
+(Incidentally, such responses do not help us cope with the situation either).
+So as we move from one stressful situation to another, we tend to accumulate these unresolved experiences in our physiology.

-What this means is that we are left harbouring within our physiologies what are, in effect toxic bio-chemicals that, over the long term, do us harm and reduce our ability to perform at an optimal level of functioning.
+What this means is that we are left harbouring within our physiology what are, in effect toxic bio-chemicals.
+Over the long term, these toxins gradually do us harm and reduce our ability to perform at an optimal level of functioning.

-In the work context, this is where the harmful effects of stress begin to impact not just on your people but also on your entire organisation, its productivity and its profitability.
+This long term stress effect also starts to harm not just your people but also your entire organisation.
 Thus we see that stress impacts your peoples’ health, ability to think clearly, their judgement, ability and willingness to collaborate, their enthusiasm, positivity and a whole bunch of other factors.
-Stress is a real dampener on your organisation’s prospects for success.
+As a result, stress is a real dampener on your organisation’s prospects for success.

 The human givens approach to stress

 So what is the guiding principle here?
 How do you avoid creating a stressful environment or stressful situations at work?
-Fortunately in recent years better scientific research has generated a clearer picture of the nature of the problem and what we can do to solve it.
+Fortunately in recent years better scientific research has generated a clearer picture of the nature of the problem.
+And a clearer picture guides us towards a solution.

-In particular a new development in psychological understanding, called the “human givens” approach, has defined wider and more accurate parameters to stress.
-This new and thoroughly research based definition encompasses the low-grade stress that is so prevalent in our lives to day and especially so at work.
+In particular there is now a new development in psychological understanding, called the “human givens” approach.
+Usefully, this new approach defines wider and more accurate parameters to stress.

-In brief, the human givens approach essentially explains that stress arises where people perceive they can’t cope.
-By that I mean the stress response arises where people feel that they are unable to meet their inherent physical, emotional and psychological needs.
+In brief, the human givens approach explains stress in the context of a sophisticated set of emotional needs.
+By that I mean that we can now see that the stress response arises where people feel that they are unable to meet their inherent physical, emotional and psychological needs.

 Working with, not against human needs alleviates stress